kratisto/docs/pages/public_cloud/compute/start_instance_on_attached_volume/guide.en-gb.md

 > [!warning]
 >
-> Regarding the current OpenStack version, with a bootable volume, the rescue-pro mode is not available on a volume-backed instance.
+> With the current version of OpenStack, rescue-pro mode is not available on an instance booted via a bootable volume.
 >

 ## Requirements